Supporting Multilingualism

 • 25 April, 9:00-11:00 AM (EST)

 Email Etiquette: Effective Emailing and Workplace Communication.
 Acquire best practices for writing effective emails and successfully framing requests, including such components as writing compelling subject lines, organizing messages effectively, and writing with the appropriate tone/style and register in the UN context.
-Sign up for session information and to receive digital resources here.
+Please see participants resources for more information.

 • 25 April, 12:00-1:00 PM (EST)

 Presenting Powerfully: English Language & Communication for Impactful Public Speaking.
 Discover the high-powered English language strategies and intercultural techniques that will ignite confidence and influence in your meetings and presentations designed to help you motivate others to action and build connections in the global community.
-Sign up for session information and to receive digital resources here.
+Please see participants resources for more information.

 Russian Language Day — 9 June, 9:00-10:00 AM (EST)

 Intro to Russian.
 Learn the basics of reading in Russian and interesting facts about Russian culture.
-Online event: no registration required; please click here to attend.
+Online event: no registration required.